-Hints for 3 licenses
+Hints for Pyarmor licenses

-• Only works for Python 3.7+ in supported platforms

-- If need offline obfuscation, only Pyarmor Group license works - Pyarmor Basic and Pro license need internet connection to verify license when obfuscating the scripts, and in 24 hours only 100 different devices are allowed for each license - In 24 hours, if need more than 100 docker containers to obfuscate your scripts, only Pyarmor Group license works. - Pyarmor Basic, Pro and Group licenses don't work for Pyarmor 7.
+- Basic, Pro and Group license Only work for Python 3.7+ in supported platforms.
+If using Python 2.7 or prior to 3.7, only Pyarmor old license works. - If need generate obfuscated scripts offline, only Pyarmor Group or Pyarmor old license works - Pyarmor Basic and Pro license need internet connection to verify license when obfuscating the scripts, and in 24 hours only 100 different devices are allowed to obfuscate the scripts for each license. - In 24 hours, if need more than 100 docker containers to obfuscate your scripts, only Pyarmor Group or Pyarmor old license works. - Pyarmor Basic, Pro and Group licenses don't work for Pyarmor 7.